zombcode/cardamomo/README.md

 })
 ```

-and if you need get cookie
+and if you need to get a cookie:

 ```sh
 c.Get("/getcookie/:key", func(req cardamomo.Request, res cardamomo.Response) {